 Strategies for transitioning back into the workplace after coronavirus

-As restrictions ease, many aspects of life are returning to normal and work is no exception, with many businesses contemplating the re-opening of offices and other workplaces.
+As we move towards ‘COVID normal’, many aspects of life are returning to normal and work is no exception, with many businesses contemplating the re-opening of offices and other workplaces.

 These tips will help you manage your mental health as you transition back into the physical workplace.